-When my father died my mother found herself alone for the first time in nearly 60 years.
+When my father died, my mother found herself alone for the first time in nearly 60 years.
 Since meeting at 18 they had done everything together, from college to first jobs to big moves, all underscored by a mutual thirst for adventure that took them around the world and back.
-Together they’d built a close-knit family, an inviting network of friends, and an unwavering sense of community that inspired us all.
+Together, they’d built a close-knit family, an inviting network of friends, and an unwavering sense of community that inspired us all.

 And then, unexpectedly, my dad — my mother’s consummate companion — passed.
 We were devastated, but she stayed strong through it all.
 He would have wanted her to celebrate his life, she said, and, more importantly, help his beloved family during this difficult time.
-He wouldn’t have wanted her to mourn but, instead, to push forward in the life they’d created together.
+He wouldn’t have wanted her to mourn but to push forward in the life they’d created together.

 For me — the oldest daughter — my father’s death raised a unique challenge I hadn’t considered before: how do you help a surviving parent through their grief while, at the same time, working through your own?
 As the mother of a young child, I was prepared to help my daughter navigate her confusion and sadness.
-But what could — and what should — I do to help my mother maneuver the complicated and deeply personal journey that now lay ahead of her?
+But what could — and what should — I do to help my mother maneuver the complicated and deeply personal journey ahead of her?

-I knew I needed to do something immediately, I just didn’t know where to start — and I know this is an emotion many daughters share.
+I knew I needed to do something immediately, but I didn’t know where to start, and I know this is an emotion many daughters share.
 I ultimately chose to take on what, while difficult, seemed the most obvious and clear-cut: I made sure her basic needs were tended to.
-When the constant influx of casseroles, roast chickens, and pastries died down, I made sure her kitchen was stocked with favorite foods that required little or no preparation — and I made sure she actually ate, even if it was just a few bites.
-I did laundry, changed sheets, wiped down bathrooms, and came in each day to open windows and let in some much-needed sunshine.
-My goal was simple: to ensure my mother was safe, comfortable, and cared for.
-I knew the rest would eventually follow.
-Not sure where to start?
-Consider these tasks:
+When the constant influx of casseroles, roast chickens, and pastries died down, I made sure her kitchen was stocked with favorite foods that required little or no preparation — and I made sure she ate, even if it was just a few bites.

 Laundry and light housekeeping